Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 strong community support, which makes it a popular choice for building web applications of all sizes and complexities.

-## Client and Server Architecture with Rest framework

-### Server
+### Customising Django

-The server-side code for this Django project consists of several files, including admin.py, apps.py, models.py, serializers.py, urls.py, and views.py.
+The server-side code for this Django project consists of several files, including admin.py, apps.py, models.py, urls.py, and views.py.

 admin.py registers the app\'s ParkingLot and ParkingLotMonitor models with Django\'s admin site.